 This feature will eliminate any previous zero calibration adjustment and display the actual signal output of the sensor at a specified oxygen concentration.
 This feature allows the user to ensure that the accumulative zero offset never exceeds 50% of the lowest range limit.
-To perform Default Zero,
+To perform Default Zero, Access the MAIN MENU by pressing the MENU key.

 Advance the reverse shade cursor using the ARROW keys to highlight CALIBRATION.
+Press the ENTER key to select the highlighted menu option.
+The following displays appear: